isc-projects/stork/doc/install.rst

 .. note::

-   Even though the examples provided in this documentation use the ``http`` scheme, we highly recommend using secure protocols in the production environments.
+   Even though the examples provided in this documentation use the ``http`` scheme, we highly recommend using secure protocols in production environments.
 We use ``http`` in the examples because it usually makes it easier to start testing the software and eliminate all issues unrelated to the use of ``https`` before it is enabled.